^

 Periodontitis

-Dependence of the pain symptom on the thermal stimulus
+Dependence of pain symptom on thermal stimulus

-The pain subsides from the cold
+The pain subsides with cold.

-Pain is enhanced by sounding, usually in the area of the carious cavity
+The pain increases with probing, usually in the area of the carious cavity

 Pain is felt in the pulp